Not all apples are ideal for cooking! Below is a chart with some of the best apples for baking—from apple pies to applesauce.

 - Examples of firm apples which are “tart” include: Granny Smith,

-Tip: Keep the apples firm so they fill the crust, try pre-baking the apples for about 10 minutes, cooling in your fridge, and then adding to the pie plate.
+Tip: To keep the apples firm so they fill the crust, try pre-baking the apples for about 10 minutes, cooling in your fridge, and then adding to the pie plate.

 Apple Baking Measurements